sgmurphy/wordpress-plugins/reviews-feed/README.txt

 * Display the reviewer's name, date and start rating of each Google review or Yelp review
 * Show the **overall star rating** of your Google or Yelp listing in a customizable header at the top of the feed
 * Prompt site visitors to leave a review on Google or Yelp with a button in the header
-* Display your Google reviews and Yelp reviews in chronological order or reverse chronological order.
+* Display your Google and Yelp reviews in chronological order or reverse chronological order.
 * Automatically show new reviews, collected daily when you enter you own API keys (free and easy to get)
 * Handy block for easily adding your reviews feed to posts and pages using the block editor